 - Waste your precious wood fuel

-- Increase your work load
+- Increase your workload

-- Possible furnace overheat
+- Possible furnace overheating

 - In rare cases, damage to overheated steel, particularly the door frame

 2. Strip out the old door rope.
-Using pliers, screw drivers or other tools as necessary, remove the old door rope and clean the channel where the rope seats.
+Using pliers, screwdrivers or other tools as necessary, remove the old door rope and clean the channel where the rope seats.
 Use acetone or other products to clean the channel.
 Use caution with any cleaning product.

 Push the new rope gasket into place all the way around the door.
 When you get to the end, use a sharp knife to trim the rope to length.
 The ends of the rope should touch to keep the gasket tight.

 4. Close the door.
-You may need to adjust the door to fit properly.
+You may need to adjust it to fit properly.
 Keeping the door closed will hold the gasket in place while the silicone or glue set up.

 Remember to keep your fire and coals 6 to 8 inches back from the shelf of the door chute.
 This will extend the life of your door seal.
-Also remember that fire rope gasket is permeable and some smoke escaping is normal.
+Also remember that the fire rope gasket is permeable and some smoke escaping is normal.